 Here are some simple suggestions that you can do to help prevent or correct your symptoms:

-- Sit up straight; keep your neck neutral, shoulders back and wrists straight when working at a keyboard.
-This will help keep the nerve aligned.
+• Maintain good posture: sit up straight, keep your neck neutral, shoulders back and wrists straight when working at a keyboard.
+This alignment helps keep the nerves in check.

-- Exercise or take stretch breaks before during and after doing repetitive work/activities.
-Exercise can be as simple as opening and closing your hand gently.
+• Incorporate exercise or stretch breaks before, during, and after repetitive work activities.
+Something as simple as gently opening and closing your hand can help.

-- Wearing a wrist brace during the day may be needed if you have trouble remembering to keep your wrist straight and at night it’s helpful when you can’t avoid curling your wrist in.
-During the day the Fix Comfort Wrist Brace or the WS6 Wrist Compression Sleeve successfully relieve Carpal Tunnel Syndrome symptoms without restricting your finger and thumb motion
+• Consider wearing a wrist brace during the day to remind yourself to keep your wrist straight.
+At night, it’s especially helpful if you tend to curl your wrist.
+During the day the Fix Comfort Wrist Brace or the WS6 Wrist Compression Sleeve successfully relieve Carpal Tunnel Syndrome symptoms without sacrificing your finger and thumb motion.

-- The 3pp Choice Wrist Brace can be worn day or night and allows your wrist to rest without the tingling or numbness caused by Carpal Tunnel Syndrome.
+• The 3pp Choice Wrist Brace can be worn day or night and allows your wrist to rest without the tingling or numbness associated with Carpal Tunnel Syndrome.

 Click on the image below